obewds/vueventus/docs/guides/why-vueventus.md

 However, a major reason for these abstractions, is to make rapid prototyping efficient/logical for devs and iteratively fast/flexible for designers.

-The compliexity and learning curve only applies to the need to make surgical component-level edits or global component-wide edits well into the production process for:
+The complexity and learning curve only applies to the need to make surgical component-level edits or global component-wide edits well into the production process for:

 * Design changes
-* Feature callouts
+* Feature call-outs
 * Accessibility updates
 * Branding reasons
 * Re-designs
-* Legal callouts
+* Legal call-outs

 In the end, VueVentus acts as an initial data store for rapid prototyping, and a structural blueprint for DRYness in production apps built with atomic classes.